 As defined in 3GPP TS 23.501 [2], for interworking with the EPC, the SUPI allocated to the 3GPP UE shall always be based on an IMSI to enable the UE to present an IMSI to the EPC.

-The subscription identifier used over Nxx reference point in Nhss services shall be an IMSI.
+The subscription identifier used over N88 reference point in Nhss services shall be an IMSI.
 The UDM extracts the IMSI from the user's SUPI.